tonymm81/Local-Ai-Project/Readme.md

 ### version 102
 - Buildin the desktopapp, where I can communicate to ollama.
 I also add some text format to tkinter app.
 But I have issue.
 Sometimes olamas answer generating is freezing the linux server, so I have to figure out, what is causing this?
 The broken linux system files of gpu driver?

+### version 103
+- I have now developed the client app, that it shows the analytics with every responce.
+I have also developed the server side programs ollama_proxy_main and Ollama_proxy_ndjson_parser.py to return the analytics data.

+- app is now working fine and agent responce is showing in Desktopapp, what is different machine.

+#### bug
+- the cancelbutton does not do anything, so I think that admin_reset.py has some issues but I need to check the logs, before contiuing troubleshooting.

+#### plan
+- Next step is build a react native app for android, that I can send prompts to agent and use it from desktop app and mobile.
+Of course every returned responces returns also analytics from that sended prompt

 ## Test
 - curl -s -X POST http://127.0.0.1:8080/generate \
   -H "Content-Type: application/json" \